Jack-Q/blog/source/_posts/2017-07-12-message-in-ros.md

     * `ColorRGBA`: 32bit floating point number describe color format (in the order of red, green, blue, alpha)

     However, most of the wrapper types are simply use `data` field for its payload, which lacks of sufficient semantic for maintains.
-Thus out of consideration of maintaince, a dedicated message definition is requried.
+Thus out of consideration of maintenance, a dedicated message definition is required.
-    Since most of other meesage types Some commmon used message types are defiend in [common message](https://github.com/ros/common_msgs)
+    Since most of other message types Some common used message types are defined in [common message](https://github.com/ros/common_msgs)

 * Constant

-    Message definition can also contain constant definition, in the form of assignment of value to primitive vlaue.
+    Message definition can also contain constant definition, in the form of assignment of value to primitive value.
 (As denoted before, the `time` and `duration` are special primitive value with extra structure, these types cannot be assigned as constant directly)

 ## Message file ##
-Message defienition are stored in message file (*.msg*) and located in `msg` directory inside of `src` of a ROS package.
+Message definition are stored in message file (*.msg*) and located in `msg` directory inside of `src` of a ROS package.

 The directory structure of a simple package with an message definition is illustrated as follows: